Mauricio Dubon Player Props: Astros vs. Braves

 Braves Pitching Rankings

-- The pitching staff for the Braves has a collective 9.1 K/9, which ranks 13th in the league.
+- The 9.1 strikeouts per nine innings compiled by the Braves pitching staff ranks 11th in the league.

-- The Braves' 3.28 team ERA ranks sixth across all league pitching staffs.
+- The Braves have a 3.37 team ERA that ranks seventh among all league pitching staffs.

-- Braves pitchers combine to allow 12 home runs (0.6 per game), the second-fewest in baseball.
+- Braves pitchers combine to give up the second-fewest home runs in baseball (13 total, 0.7 per game).

-- Elder makes the start for the Braves, his fourth of the season.
-He is 2-0 with a 1.53 ERA and 17 strikeouts in 17 2/3 innings pitched.

-- His most recent time out came out of the bullpen on Sunday when the righty threw 2/3 innings against the Kansas City Royals while giving up hits.
+- In his most recent time out -- in relief on Tuesday -- the righty threw 2/3 innings against the San Diego Padres while surrendering hits.

-- In three games this season, the 23-year-old has amassed a 1.53 ERA and 8.7 strikeouts per nine innings, while giving up a batting average of .246 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.